tjcarskadon/FourHourReadingList/TaskList.md

 - [ ] write a faq

 ##Completed
+- [x] figure out duplicates in the links database - either make each one unique or put in a dupelicate check.
 - [x] Build a single page test to ensure parsing is correct
 - [x] reiew each podcst and build parse algorithm for finding the amazon links
 - [x] refactor request handling out of server.js